cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Consuming Vapors

-Equivalent cards to Consuming Vapors (black, removal, and recurring effect):
+Equivalent cards to Consuming Vapors (black, player sacrifice effects) include:

-Reason: All force opponent to sacrifice creatures, some have a recurring effect similar to Consuming Vapors.
+Reason: All are black cards that force opponents to sacrifice creatures, like Consuming Vapors.

 Results: